s-cox/git_cheat_sheet/README.md

 - `git commit` to add staged files to your local repo
 - `git push` to push the changes to GitHub
 - `git checkout -b` to create a new branch or change branch without using -b and just use name of branch you want to use
+- `git rebase` to merge changes into another branch without creating a new commit